Eurovision 2023: Seven UK cities make shortlist to host song contest

 A statement added that the process was "heavily weighted towards demonstrating past experience in hosting major international events, as well as being able to demonstrate their credentials in hosting a celebration of contemporary music".

 London would have met those criteria but didn't make the cut, at a time when both the BBC and government are seeking to move events and opportunities outside the capital.
-Others to miss out include Aberdeen, Bristol and Darlington.
+Others to miss out include Aberdeen, Brighton, Bristol and Darlington.

 As it is, five of the shortlisted cities are in the north of England, with Glasgow representing Scotland and none further south than Birmingham.